 Traditionally, the process of optimising websites and their content for search engine results pages (SERPs) is known as Search Engine Optimisation (SEO).

 Due to the fact that most online encounters start with a search engine, it is an essential component of digital marketing.

-It’s shame then to see a lot of hazy confusion resides on the topic.
-It is overly technical?
+It’s a shame, then, to see a lot of hazy confusion lingering on the topic.
+Is it overly technical?
 Is it less accessible than social media?
 How does SEO work?
 Crikey!
 What does SEO even stand for?

-Knowing how SEO works can assist business owners to create successful organic strategies that not only boosts the visibility of their website but their visibility across the entire web.
+Knowing how SEO works can assist business owners in creating successful organic marketing strategies that boost not only the visibility of their website but their visibility across the entire web.

 Let’s take a deeper dive to uncover the true nature, and value of SEO for your business.

 The answer is Search Engine Optimisation.
 But what does that even mean?
-To start to understand it, let’s break it down.
+To start understanding it, let’s break it down.
 There are two words to get comfortable with.

 1. The “SE” is Search Engine